Research paper shows how BJP pushed the Sushant Singh murder conspiracy to target Shiv Sena

 Actor Sushant Singh Rajput’s death in June has set off a bizarre wave of conspiracy theories that have played out on Indian news channels, social media networks and even in the world of politics.
-The controversy has churned up a dizzying array of topics: the perceived nepotism of Bollywood families, Bengalis as black magic practitioners, claims of widespread recreational drugs by filmstars and the allegedly obstructive role of the Mumbai police.
+The controversy has churned up a dizzying array of topics: the perceived nepotism of Bollywood families, Bengalis as black magic practitioners, claims of widespread recreational drug use by filmstars and the allegedly obstructive role of the Mumbai police.

 On Saturday, this was brought to an end as the All India Institute of Medical Sciences backed up what the Mumbai Police had said till now: Sushant Singh Rajput had died by suicide.
 All theories of murder were ruled out.